MuellerMH/muellermh/README.md

 💬 Ask me about: Anything related to DevOps, cloud computing, Kubernetes, Automation, Python scripting, or Linux system administration.
 I'm also a fan of discussing best practices in software development and infrastructure management.

-📭 How to reach me: You can contact me via LinkedIn (linkedin.com/in/mueller) or send me an email at mueller@example.com.
+📭 How to reach me: You can contact me via LinkedIn ([linkedin.com/in/mueller](https://www.linkedin.com/in/manuelengelhardt/)) or send me an message in ([discord](https://discord.gg/BRXuTwrP8x)).
 I'm always open to connecting with fellow tech enthusiasts and professionals.

 😄 Pronouns: He/Him